-identifies the left hand side with an order ideal in the poset on the right hand side.
-Although this holds in many naturally occurring examples, it is not true in general, and we do not see a non-tautological hypothesis that one could add to make this true in general.
+identifies the left hand side with an order ideal (i.e.\ a downwards closed subset) in the poset on the right hand side.
+Now although the left hand side of (1) is an order ideal in many naturally occurring examples, it is not true in general, and we do not see a non-tautological hypothesis that one could add to make this true in general.

 The fact that \eqref{eq:poset_product} is not necessarily an order ideal invalidates the proof of Theorem 4.15, which is the main result of Section 4 of the paper.
 Indeed, the proof of Theorem 4.15 relies on Lemma 4.14, which uses the claim that \eqref{eq:poset_product} is an order ideal, specifically in its first line claiming that one needs only keep track of indecomposable elements.
 This implicitly assumes that the induced multiplication